rcifw/rcifw.github.io/docs/system-info/system-status.md

 The following are currently offline for maintenance: `node07`, `gpu[07,09]`, `gpua[401,408]`.
 No other anomalies reported.

 ### NRG/Informatics Portals/CNDA/MIRRIR
-All systems are operating normally.
+IntraDB is currently undergoing a database upgrade, which is taking longer than hoped.
+The outage is likely to continue at least through Friday morning (Sept 12th).
+All other systems are operating normally.

 ### Shared Storage Systems (Ceph, BeeGFS, ZFS)
 All systems are operating normally.